 You see the last one there was me going to church, trying by my own hands to do what I thought God wanted me to do.
 I wasn’t in a relationship with God, I was in a religion and that was my own doing.

 I tried to do the right thing and go to college and get a degree, but school just wasn’t my thing.
-Instead, I started working full time and making money.
-This led me to want to party every weekend to spend that money.
+Instead, I started working full-time and making money.
+This led me to wasting money on stupid things every weekend.

 After that weekend I got a full-time job at a warehouse stocking shelves and running errands for the owner.
 The owner was my future wife’s aunt.
 Once I landed this job I got an apartment and continued to party every weekend.
 This was my routine for a few years until something horrible happened.

-Me and two of my friends were out partying and I got a call from a girl I wanted to meet up with.
+Me and two of my friends were out and I got a call from a girl I wanted to meet up with.
 She was going to meet me at my apartment with a couple of other girls.
 So we all decided to head back to my place which was about a block away.

 Later I found out that we were in a car crash and one of my friends died and my other friend, the driver, was seriously injured.
 My friend the driver went to prison for this incident.
 You would think that after this episode I would stop, but no, I didn’t.